best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Functions

-When prototyping we often copy paste code to 'make things work' but when time comes to wrap that work up, it is worth taking repetative code that can be easily parametrised and turning it into functions.
-Writing functions as well-sealed and reusable containers helps them be easily testable and readible.
+When prototyping we often copy paste code to 'make things work' but when time comes to wrap that work up, it is worth taking repetitive code that can be easily parameterised and turning it into functions.
+Writing functions as well-sealed and reusable containers helps them be easily testable and readable.

 When starting to write functions consider what is the right **level of abstraction**.
-Namely, can this large piece of code be turned into concise and readible function as it is, without having to pass the resulting function too many arguments?
+Namely, can this large piece of code be turned into concise and readable function as it is, without having to pass the resulting function too many arguments?
 If not, perhaps you need to break the code into even smaller helper functions (that can also be reused in other places across the codebase) and then **use these smaller functions to build up a larger function that performs the actions you need**.

-This helps you break the complexity down into small and easily comprehendable chunks that can be documented, tested and understood much easier.
+This helps you break the complexity down into small and easily comprehendible chunks that can be documented, tested and understood much easier.

 Another thing to consider is the idea of `referential transparency`.
 Without going into that much detail, the core rule of thumb to follow is: **can I take my function and replace it by the value that it would return?**